hashicorp/action-setup-bob/README.md

 The pattern for this action copied from `https://github.com/hashicorp/setup-hc-releases` as it has reliable tests and error handling patterns.

+## Important Note

+If you have released a new version of [bob](https://github.com/hashicorp/bob), you will need to update the bob version here to ensure it points to the correct version.
+An example of this update should look like [this](https://github.com/hashicorp/action-setup-bob/pull/4/files)

+Step by Step Process:

+**Updating `bob` Version**
+1. Checkout to a new branch
+2. Update bob version
+3. Run `npm prepare` (you might have to do a `npm install` to wake up npm if you haven't used it in a while)
+4. Push your changes, open up a PR, get it approved + merged.

+**Create a New Tag**
+1. `git checkout main && git pull origin main`
+2. `git tag v<new-version-number> && git push origin v<new-version-number>`
+3. Push the tag while you're on the `main` branch
+4. Depending on which major version the action is on, you will need to delete and update the tag version:
+  - `git tag -d v1 && git push origin :refs/tags/v1`
+  - `git tag v1 && git push origin v1` (or whatever main version the action is on)

 ## Usage

 Setup the `bob` CLI: